 - He will bring a new Heaven and new earth.

-- He will be worshipped in glory forever.
+- He will be worshiped in glory forever.

 Proving Jesus: Pivotal Prophecies that Christ Fulfilled to Secure our Salvation